vreezy/fciv-net/README.md

 Freeciv WebGL
 -------------
 Freeciv WebGL is the 3D version, which uses the Three.js 3D engine.
-More info about the WebGL 3D version can be found for [developers](https://github.com/freeciv/freeciv-web/tree/develop/freeciv-web/src/main/webapp/javascript/webgl) and [3D artists](https://github.com/freeciv/freeciv-web/wiki/Contributing-Blender-models-for-Freeciv-WebGL).
-Developer: Andreas Røsdal [@andreasrosdal](http://www.twitter.com/andreasrosdal)

 Running Freeciv-web on your computer
 ------------------------------------